ZekNikZ/git-workshop/README.md

    8168754..267dc33  master     -> origin/master
 ```

-This indicates that `git` pulled the commit from local repository 1 into your local repository 2.
+This indicates that Git pulled the commit from local repository 1 into your local repository 2.
 In fact, if you run `git fetch` again, you will not have any output this time.
 This is because there were no more changes to fetch.

 Next, run `git pull`.
 This will pull in the new file `text.txt` to your local repository 2.
 Here is the expected output from `git pull`: